ranjanZ/ICDAR_Binarization/Readme.md

-Code of the paper  Ranjan Mondal, Deepayan Chakraborty and Bhabatosh Chanda "Learning 2D Morphological Network for Old Document Image Binarization"
+#Code of the paper:  Ranjan Mondal, Deepayan Chakraborty and Bhabatosh Chanda "Learning 2D Morphological Network for Old Document Image Binarization"

-TODO:

-# Code of the paper "Morphological Networks for Image De-raining"

 | Input   and  Output    |
 |:--------------------------:|